catchygit/openvino_notebooks/recipes/custom_ai_assistant/README.md

 ## Model Conversion and Optimization

 _NOTE: This reference kit requires much bandwidth and disk space (>8GB) for downloading models.
 Also, the conversion may take much time (>2h) and need much memory (>32GB)) when running for the first time as the models used here are huge.
-However, after the first run, the subsequent runs will be done much faster._
+After the first run, the subsequent runs will be done much faster._

 The application uses three separate models for its operation, each requiring conversion and optimization for use with OpenVINO™.
 Follow the order below to convert and optimize each model: